ILIAS-eLearning/ILIAS/Services/Mail/README.md

 </module>
 ```

-Every email template context class defined in a
+If registered once, every email template context
-*module.xml* or *service.xml* has to extend the
+class defined in a *module.xml* or *service.xml*
-base class `\ilMailTemplateContext`.
+has to extend the base class `\ilMailTemplateContext`.
-Please implement all abstract methods to make
+All abstract methods MUST be implemented to make
 a template context usable.

 * getId(): string